a-hamdi/GPU/README.md

 The script runs performance tests on different input sizes and generates a log-log scale plot comparing execution times.

+## Day 35
+### Files: `3_body_problem.cu`
+Implemented a CUDA-based simulation of the Three-Body Problem, a classical physics problem describing the motion of three celestial bodies under mutual gravitational influence.

 ### Future challenges: